apioo/fusio-adapter-beanstalk/README.md

 Fusio-Adapter-Beanstalk
 =====

-[Fusio] adapter which provides actions and connections to work with a beanstalk message queue.
-It provides an action to send the incoming request to a queue.
+[Fusio] adapter which provides a connection to work with a beanstalk message queue.
+It uses the pda/pheanstalk package.
 You can install the adapter with the following steps inside your Fusio project:

     composer require fusio/adapter-beanstalk
     php bin/fusio system:register Fusio\Adapter\Beanstalk\Adapter